devops-works/binenv/README.md

 To specify which version to use, you have to create a `.binenv.lock` file in the directory.
 Note that only **semver** is supported.

-This file has the follosing structure:
+This file has the following structure:

 ```
 <distributionA><constraintA>